Shriinivas/inkscapestrokefont/README.md

 (if there are multiple segments they need to be combined in a single path).
 The path should have the XML ID same as the character text.
 So A glyph representing A should have its ID set to 'A' (without quotes). <br><br>
 After completing the design the 'Generate Font Data' extension needs to be invoked to store the path data of the glyphs.
-The glyphs are stored in an XML file (customstrokefontdata.xml).
-If the font name specified exists the new glyphs are added to it (or replaced if there exist any with the same IDs), if not a new font with the given name is created. <br>
+The glyphs of a font are stored in an XML file in strokefontdata subfolder within the user extensions folder.
+The name of the file is the same as the font name, so the font names have all the restrictions that are applicable to file names.
+If the xml for the given font exists, the glyphs are added to it (or replaced if there exist any with the same IDs), if not a new xml file is created. <br>
 Glyphs can be designed incrementally and can have different templates. <br><br>

 Please refer to the SVGs in the fontsvg folder for sample font design.
 The two bundled  fonts use the same SVGs to generate the font data. <br><br>

-The Synchronize Font List extension should be used to synchronize the XML (if it has been changed externally)<br>
+The Synchronize Font List extension should be used to synchronize the font list with the list of font data files (if the folder contents are changed externally)<br>

 <b>Video Tutorial:</b> Detailed introduction to the tools can be found at: https://youtu.be/iCsnYlVjWA0